Pierre Cardin: Automobiles

 Cardin entered industrial design by developing thirteen basic design "themes" that would be applied to various products, each consistently recognizable and carrying his name and logo.
 He expanded into new markets that "to most Paris fashion designers ... is rank heresy."

 The business initiatives included a contract with American Motors Corporation (AMC).
 Following the success of the Aldo Gucci designed Hornet Sportabout station wagon interiors, the automaker incorporated Cardin's theme on the AMC Javelin starting in mid-1972.
 This was one of the first American cars to offer a special trim package created by a famous French fashion designer.
 It was daring and outlandish design "with some of the wildest fabrics and patterns ever seen in any American car".

 The original sales estimate by AMC was for 2,500 haute couture "pony" and muscle cars.
 The special interior option was continued on the 1973 model year Javelins.
 During the two model years, a total of 4,152 AMC Javelins received this bold mirrored, multi-colored pleated stripe pattern in tones of Chinese red, plum, white, and silver that were set against a black background.
 The Cardin Javelins also came with the designer's emblems on the front fenders and had a limited selection of exterior colors (Trans Am Red, Snow White, Stardust Silver, Diamond Blue, and Wild Plum) to coordinate with the special interiors.
 However, 12 Cardin optioned cars were special ordered in Midnight Black paint.

+Prior to working with AMC, Cardin collaborated with French automaker Simca to produce a Cardin edition of the Simca 1100, released in 1969 for the 1970 model year.